chimela-caesar/academe-api/README.md

 ## Why Did I Build This?

 This app was built out to demonstrate a basic Node.js Express API.

+## Architecture
+Separation of concerns and tight encapsulation of components.
+There is stratefication of abstraction levels.
+Errors are propagated to the top.